Summer Internship Opportunities

 For more information about opportunities available through the Berlin program, please contact Professor Fedtke or Karl-Michael Schmidt.

-In 2014, students participating in Tulane’s summer program in Rhodes may be eligible for extern- or internships with law firms, non-governmental organizations or international governmental organizations specializing in the areas of admiralty, law of the sea, or marine environmental management.
+In 2018, students participating in Tulane’s summer program in Rhodes may be eligible for judicial clerkships, extern- or internships with law firms, non-governmental organizations or international governmental organizations specializing in the areas of admiralty, law of the sea, or marine environmental management.
 Thus far the Administration has secured several placements options in Greece (Rhodes, Athens/Piraeus), and the United States.
-Additional placement options are likely to become available in other Mediterranean countries, and possibly London, Brussels and New York.
+Additional placement options are likely to become available in other Mediterranean countries, such as Malta and Cyprus, and possibly London, Brussels, New York and Rovaniemi, Finland.

 Unpaid internship opportunities are available with Paris law firms.
 Selections will be made on a competitive basis based on CVs and an interview, concerning such factors as background/fit and French level.
 Students must speak fluent French in order to qualify.
 The length or duration of the internship depends on the needs of the firm and the student's availability.

-We are looking for approximately 15 interns to work in Cambodia, New York, and Washington, DC for a minimum of four weeks (six weeks is the preferable length).
+We are looking for interns to work in Rome, Cambodia or New York City for a minimum of four weeks (six weeks is the preferable length).
 Due to the project's large scope, there is much room to accommodate the students' individual qualifications and interests.
+APPLICATIONS FOR THE 2018 UNIDROIT AND HARP INTERNSHIP PROGRAMS HAVE CLOSED.

-In the past, prior students have interned for the Tribunals at the Hague in the following summer or semester (Tribunals require 3 month placements or more).
+Students in the past have interned for the Tribunals at the Hague in the following summer or semester (Tribunals require 3 month placements or more).
 For more information about opportunities available with tribunals, please contact Professor Larson.